paquettm/Python_GPIO_Binary_Counter/README.md

 - install packages with pip
 - etc.

+**TIP: The text-to-speech does not work on Raspberry Pi without many modifications.
+You must delete it from the code.**

 ## Task 2: Analyse the Code and its Functionality

 - Read the code